 Please note that with any medical condition it is important to seek advice from your team of medical professionals.
 A registered dietitian and doctor will be able to create a tailored management plan to help relieve your constipation.
-Information provided in this article does not replace medical advice.
+The information provided in this article does not replace medical advice.

-Is the low FODMAP diet as effective for constipation related IBS, as it is for diahorrea related IBS?
+Is the low FODMAP diet as effective for constipation related IBS, as it is for diarrhoea related IBS?

 As a dietitian, Patsy has helped thousands of people with IBS by teaching them how to manage their symptoms using the low FODMAP diet.
 According to her experience, Patsy believes that “the low FODMAP diet is quite helpful for both extremes.
 However, the response to diet sometimes is not as complete in the patients who have constipation.
 They typically experience a lot less bloating, distension, and abdominal discomfort even if their bowel pattern isn’t 100%”.
 This means that patients who suffer from constipation often need the low FODMAP diet and some other management strategies to gain good symptom relief.
 After starting the low FODMAP diet, it is important that you wait before implementing new constipation management strategies.
 If you try multiple strategies together, it will be hard to tell if it is the diet or something else that is working.